erpin10/NH_Emerg/README.md

 - Confirmed COVID-19 Cases Per Occupied Beds
 - COVID-19 Deaths Per Occupied Beds
 - Number of outpatient emergency department visits per 1000 long-stay resident days

+The dependent variable for this study was:
+- Number of outpatient emergency department visits per 1000 long-stay resident days

+## Data Cleansing
+Attributes were validated, renamed and unnecessary columns removed.
+The dataset was checked for duplicates and null values.
+Any nursing homes with null values in their dependent variable were removed (2241 rows).

+The categorical Ownership Type attribute was coded into three groups:
+- 'Non profit':0
+- 'For profit': 1
+- 'Government' 2

+Ownership Type and Long-Stay QM rating was then converted into dummy variables solely for the Linear Regression model.

+## Data Exploration & Preprocessing
+The null values for each attribute were checked and were deemed acceptable.
+Data descriptions and distributions were checked.
+On visual inspection, it was noted that a number of attributes were not normally distributed and that there were significant scaling differences between the attributes.
+Outliers were detected utilizing boxplots.
+To address skew, right-skewed attributes with a skew > 3 had their >90th percentile values replaced by the median and left-skewed attributes with a skew < 3 had their <10th percentile values replaced by the median.
+The dataset was then normalized to (0,1) address scaling issues.

+## Assumption Testing